TerPeppy/SmartThingsPublic/README.md

-# SmartThings Public GitHub Repo
+# SmartThings Public GitHub Repo Wow this actually works i Think

 An official list of SmartApps and Device Types from SmartThings.